 Guineafowl Puffer, Arothron meleagris

-The Guineafowl Puffer has a heavy rounded body and are uniformly color being black covered with numerous small white spots (the Black Puffer or Botete Negro), bright yellow (the Golden Puffer or Botete Dorado) or a mixture of bright yellow with black patches.
-They have large blunt heads with short snouts equipped with a set of massive teeth.
-They have small similarily shaped anal and dorsal fins that are well back in the body.
-The caudal fin base is long and deep and the caudal fin is rounded.
-The body is covered with small dentricles that resemble coarse sandpaper.
+The Guineafowl Puffers have heavy rounded bodies that are uniformly black with numerous small white spots (Black Puffer or Botete Negro), bright yellow spots (Golden Puffer or Botete Dorado) or a mixture of the two morphologies with bright yellow spots and black patches.
+They have large blunt heads with short snouts and are equipped with a set of massive teeth.
+They have small and similarly shaped anal and dorsal fins that are well back on their body.
+Their caudal fin base is long and deep and their caudal fin is rounded.
+Their body is covered with small denticles that resemble coarse sandpaper.

-The Guineafowl Puffer has limited interest to most being a “catch and release” They are a curiosity and can put on an interest show with encouragement as they will inflate but they have no structure, no rigid backbone and resemble a “tube of goo.”
+The Guineafowl Puffers are of limited interest to most and are considered a “catch and release”.
+They are a curiosity and can put on an interesting show as they can inflate, however, they have no structure, no rigid backbone, and resemble a “tube of goo”.
 They are also visually interesting as they paddle back to deeper waters post release.
-They can be caught off the beach with some regularity if you allow you bait to sit quietly over a sand bottom.
-If your line is severed it is most likely these guys or the Porcupinefish, Diodon hystrix.
-Note: Like many puffers, the Guineafowl Puffer is reputed to be highly poisonous, even fatal, if eaten, due to the presence of the toxin tetrodotoxin, found in the skin, viscera and gonads, which believed to present to protect them from predation by larger fish.
+They can be caught off the beach with some regularity if the bait is allowed to sit quietly over a sand bottom.
+If the line is severed it is most likely the Guineafowl Puffer or the Porcupinefish, Diodon hystrix.
+Note: Like many Puffers, the Guineafowl Puffer is reputed to be highly poisonous, even fatal, if eaten, due to the presence of the toxin tetrodotoxin, which is found in their skin, viscera, and gonads and is believed to protect them from predation by larger fish.